michaelghuang19/naive-bayes-mhuang19/README.md

 5. Click "Replace file"
 6. **Confirm that the submitted file is correct on the page now showing.**
     If it is, you have successfully submitted your program and you don't need to do anything else.
+7. **If you make any changes on GitLab after the deadline you will get the late penalty.**

 Please make sure that the file you uploaded above is your final solution, as we will be dowloading it at 10 PM on February 8 (unless you are taking a late penalty).

 ## Using Git for turn-in

-**Make sure that you are in the same directory as NaiveBayes.java**
+Make sure that you are in the same directory as NaiveBayes.java

 ```sh
 $ # Now commit all pending changes (-a) with the specified message (-m)